mohiteprathamesh1996/satellite-interval-scheduling/README.md

-# Optimized Schedule of satellite interaction with ground stations within specified time windows
+# Optimized Schedule of Satellite Interaction with Ground Stations within Specified Time Windows

 This repository contains the first stage implementation of a two-step binary linear programming method designed to optimize task scheduling within a constellation of low-Earth-orbit satellites.
 Leveraging a standard mixed-integer linear programming solver, this method allocates tasks among satellites to maximize the overall mission performance metric, considering optimal task starting times and satellite-ground station communication intervals